collaborative-robotics/documentation/docs/pages/api-robot-motion.rst

 * **Use cases:**

-  * User has a smooth trajectory coming from a master arm or recorded trajectory, but **cannot** send commands at a high rate (e.g., 50Hz visual tracking, remote tele-operation).
+  * User has a smooth trajectory coming from a leader arm or recorded trajectory, but **cannot** send commands at a high rate (e.g., 50Hz visual tracking, remote tele-operation).